raffaeler/authorization/README.md

 The `AuthzForm` project is straightforward and can be run from Visual Studio.

 The other demo requires `Keycloak` container.
-The instructions to configure a running instance of `Keycloak` can be found in the `DocumentsWebApi` folder in the `docs-demo-config.md` document.
+The instructions to configure a running instance of `Keycloak` can be found in the [`docs-demo-config.md`](https://github.com/raffaeler/authorization/blob/main/dotnet/DocumentsDemo/DocumentsWebApi/docs-demo-config.md) document.

 ### Important note